sarmadusmani89/statistical-modeling/README.md

 - **coef**: The average POI price has the strongest positive impact on the number of bikes per station, while review_count has the largest negative impact.

 - **P>|t|**: All p-values are >0.05, indicating that the review_count, rating, and price attributes of a point of interest do not significantly affect the number of bikes in a bike station.

-## Challenges

-Interpreting and deriving insights from the model proved challenging due to the lack of interconnectedness within the data.

-## Future Goals

-Given more time, further exploration of the Foursquare API would be a potential avenue for future research.